-A call from the tropical island, Maldives, is hard to miss!
-2016 came with many unplanned adventures and the trip to Maldives was one of them.
+A call from the tropical Island, Maldives, is hard to miss!
+2016 came with many unplanned adventures and the trip to Maldives Island was one of them.
 I always wanted to visit the tropics and chill on some cozy little island, tucked away from the hustle-bustle of metros.
 But I’d not really imagined that Maldives would be where I’d find such bliss.

 It’s not like I haven’t been to beaches before or was new to the resort lifestyle.
 But the Maldives Island surprised me since it is so much more than your typical beach holiday destination.
 There is so much to see, so much to learn, above all, so much to experience.
 Take a look at this concise Maldives guide that might come handy when planning your trip to the tropics.

 Maldives Island: Visa Process

 I think that at some level, the trip was just meant to be.
 For nothing had been planned till like a month before we set out.
 But thankfully for us, Maldives is a place where such last-minute decisions don’t pose so much of a problem.
 That’s because tourists are given visa on arrival and don’t need to apply beforehand.
 The limit is up to 30 days which is more than enough time to explore its many delights.

 It is important for the citizens to hold a valid visa for the period of their stay.
 Apart from this, travelers should have 1 colored photograph attached with the form, confirmed hotel reservation vouchers, and a confirmed return ticket.
 Visas get issued on arrival itself.

 Maldives Island: Airport And Transfers

 Malé International Airport receives the maximum number of international flights in all of Maldives.

 Once you arrive, you can either take air taxis or boats to get to Male, but these usually don’t operate in night.
 Some private services do offer night-time transfers too but their charges are very high – staying the night at the Airport hotel is a better option.